Mikopet/homeworks/red_acre/README.md

 I'm not familiar with node ecosystem either, but the application started and terminated with an Error.
 I did't know, what to say.
 But it turned out, I was just too optimist, a downgrade on the node version helped.

+#### 1.3) Proxy container and some thoughts
+I owe an apology.
+I was too hard on Sujin, he seems a hardworking man, even if he lacks some orderliness.

+In this case a separate proxy container is completely unnecessary.
+For local developent this `docker-compose` solution is more than enough (okay, it could use volumes if needed, but now that's not very important), in production environment I would use `nginx-unit` for these little runtimes as a proxy.
+All other job should be done by the orchestration system.

+Because I don't have much time, instead of implementing the `nginx-unit` approach I will move on to the next task.